 THE NCCB is the Northern California Computational Biology student group for PhD, masters, and undergraduate students based in Northern California.

-Students from UC Berkeley, UC Santa Cruz, UCSF, and Stanford NCCB produce a one-day symposium of student and industry talks, a poster session, and networking opportunities that encompass all fields related to computational biology.
+Students from five UC campuses (Berkeley, Davis, Merced, Santa Cruz, and San Francisco), plus Stanford University, produce a one-day symposium including student talks, a poster session, an industry discussion panel, and networking opportunities encompassing all fields related to computational biology.

 The 2018 NCCB symposium will take place on Saturday, October 6th in Genentech Hall at the University of California, San Francisco Mission Bay campus.